hakobtp/blog/devops/aws/1/1_Understanding_AWS_Regions_and_Availability_Zones.md

 Not all AWS services are available in every Region.
 Before selecting a Region, check whether the services you need exist there.
 AWS provides a public list that shows service availability across Regions.

+If you want to see which services are available in each Region, you can check the official AWS page:
+[Regional Services List](https://aws.amazon.com/about-aws/global-infrastructure/regional-product-services){:target="_blank" rel="noopener"}.

 ### Pricing Differences

 AWS prices are not the same in every Region.
 Storage or compute services may be cheaper in one Region than in another.